8 Elements of a Website That Ranks & Converts

 More and more online transactions are happening on mobile, especially in the travel and tourism industry.
 Travelers often use their phones or tablets to search for things to do in the city they’re visiting, and these mobile searches lead to business for local companies.
-According to Nectafy, 88% of searches for local businesses on a mobile device result in a call or visit to the business within 24 hours.
+According to Nectafy, 88% of searches for local businesses on a mobile device result in a call or a visit to the business within 24 hours.

 Because many of your customers are looking at your site on mobile, it’s important to make sure that it looks and works great no matter the size of the screen.
 This is where responsive design comes in.
 Responsive design means that your pages resize intuitively depending on the device they’re viewed on, whether that’s a desktop, tablet, or phone.

 Responsive design uses flexible grids and layouts that respond to the device being used and resize the elements of your site proportionately.
 The best way to check if your site is responsive is to pull it up on your phone.
 What’s the page load time like?
 How do the images look?
 How much scrolling do you have to do to get to a book button?
 Is the text easily readable without pinching and squeezing?
-(If you have to pinch and squeeze to read the text or scroll from side to side to see the entire page, your website is not responsive!).

 If you’re not happy with the responsiveness of your site, work with your web designer to better optimize your page for mobile.
-This might mean resizing images, cutting down on text, hiding certain elements of the page on mobile, etc. (P.S.
-If you’re on a FareHarbor site, you can be sure it’s responsive!)
+This might mean resizing images, cutting down on text, hiding certain elements of the page on mobile, etc.

 2. Title Tags